-Computation value bases (CVB) are mechanisms used to create a compound expense.
-CVBs provide the ability to set up complex expenses that depend on other expense components.
-They also allow expenses to be a certain percentage of a group of other expenses and assessments rather than just of one value.
+Computation value bases (CVB) are mechanisms used to create a compound expense or assessment.
+CVBs allow expenses to be a certain percentage of a group of other expenses and assessments rather than just of one value.

 Purchasing

 If RTM is enabled in an RMS instance, then import orders can be created in RMS.
 The purchase order dialog provides additional import functionalities along with standard PO information, if the import purchase order indicator is checked.
 Throughout each step of the import purchase order creation, there are several options available to capture additional information specific to ordering imported merchandise.